yuvibirdi/open-bias/README.md

 ### 4. Development Configuration

-For faster development, processing limits for the grouping pipline `packages/enrich-worker/src/index.ts` are set to:
+For faster development, processing limits for the grouping pipline are set:
+`packages/enrich-worker/src/index.ts`
 ```typescript
 const DEV_ARTICLE_LIMIT: number = 20;     // Articles to process (20 = quick testing)
 const DEV_GROUP_ANALYSIS_LIMIT: number = 5; // Groups to analyze (5 = quick testing)
 ```
- Use `-1` for both values in production to process all content.
+ Use `-1` for both values in prod to process all content.

 <!--
 ## Redis Caching System